j-figueirahasbun/VoiceCanvas/README.md

 # VoiceCanvas

 ## Project status
-Deveolopment for this project is still in progress.
+Development for this project is still in progress.

 ## Goal